HON CHEMISTRY – Wow! Do you realize what we just did?!? We finished the chapter!!! Did you feel like today was mostly review?

 HOMEWORK: First though, lets talk about homework.(Don’t forget to check your syllabus to see what else is due tomorrow and Monday!!)

 Lab Safety Contract –Since we’ll be in lab so much, it’s important that you write your own lab safety contract.
 Here’s how you do it::

-- From the first couple of pages of the Safety Packet that you got in class (or it’s also here under the Lab tab), write the lab safety statements as your contract.
+From the first couple of pages of the Safety Packet that you got in class (or it’s also here under the Lab tab), hand write the lab safety statements as your contract.

-- They may be handwritten on notebook paper or typed..
+They must be handwritten on notebook paper.
 You only have to write the first part of the rule that is bold.
 There are 29 in all and they almost all start with “I will…”.

-- At the end of your contract – after the last statement, hand write the following statement at the bottom: “I agree to abide by these rules.”
+At the end of your contract – after the last statement, hand write the following statement at the bottom: “I agree to abide by these rules.”
 Then sign underneath and date it.
-Even if you type the safety rules, you’ll need to hand write this last part and then scan an IMAGE of your hand written statement and signature/date at the bottom.

 Scan your final signed document as a PDF and submit it into your Chemistry Shared Folder.
 The assignment name is Lab Safety Contract.You must have this safety contract submitted to do lab for the rest of the year!
 Due Monday!